riboviz/riboviz/docs/run-vignette.md

   NotHere: example_missing_file.fastq.gz # prepRiboviz should give error message for missing files
 ```

-## What `prepRiboviz.sh` and `prepRiboviz.py` do
+## What `prepRiboviz.py` does

-Each script prepares ribosome profiling data for RiboViz or other analyses.
-They each do the following (`names` in brackets correspond to variables in the YAML configuration file):
+The script prepares ribosome profiling data for RiboViz or other analyses.
+It does the following (`names` in brackets correspond to variables in the YAML configuration file):

 * Reads configuration information from the YAML configuration file.
 * Builds hisat2 indices if requested (`build_indices=TRUE`, by default), in an index directory (`dir_index`).